TAU-MLwell/Rubust-Model-Compression/README.md

 # Robust Model Compression Using Deep Hypotheses

-This repository contains the code for running the algorithms and experiments presented in the "Robust Model Compression Using Deep Hypotheses" peper.
+This repository contains the code for running the algorithms and experiments presented in the "Robust Model Compression Using Deep Hypotheses" paper.

 ## Requirements
 It is required to install Pytorch.<br/>